TezadaConnect/dlw_project/README.md

 # DLW PROJECT

-Project for Laundry Business.
-This project uses React Native as its frontend framwork and Firebase as cloud backend.
+A project for Laundry Business.
+This project uses React Native as its frontend framework and Firebase as cloud backend.
 Utilized javascript scripting language and redux/toolkit as state management solution.

 ## UI/UX Design